-When it comes to weighing costs and benefits, there’s no question that purchasing awards for your top performers is worth it.
+When it comes to weighing costs and benefits, there’s no question that purchasing awards for your top performers are worth it.

 If your company has never given awards, there are some tips you should know in order to ensure the success of the program.

 It’s important that the initiative be launched properly to guarantee that your team buys into the plan and that the awards have the effect that you intend.